acurber91/open-traffic-detector/README.md

 ## How to use

-To setup this software correctly, a `config.yaml` file is included.
+To setup this software correctly a `config.yaml` file is included.
 You should modify it to meet your needs.
-The file is shown below and is fully documented.
+The file is shown below and fully documented.

     input:
         source:             # This can be a video path, a RTSP server IP or USB port number in case of a webcam.